Dry Eye Center

 According to the National Eye Institute, the risk of experiencing DES goes up with age.
 That’s because the natural tears of the eye decrease over time, which is a natural part of aging.
 As the patient’s tear production diminishes, signs of Dry Eye increase.

-Treatment for Dry Eye Syndrome
+Treatment for Dry Eye Syndrome in Westchester

-Dr. Arlene Schwartz treats patients from all over Hartsdale, New York who have Dry Eye.
+Dr. Arlene Schwartz treats patients from all over Westchester, New York who have Dry Eye.
 Our staff has the experience and knowledge needed to help give you relief from DES symptoms and improve your quality of life.

 Depending on your specific case, we may recommend artificial tears or lubricant eye drops to produce tears to moisten and make your eyes feel more comfortable.
 Prescription drops can help stimulate tear production and, in some cases, steroids can provide significant short-term relief.